Donald Trump launches new social media platform - ExBulletin

 Donald Trump launches new social media platform

-The Trump Media and Technology Group was announced in a press release Friday and dated Palm Beach, the location of the home of Trumps Mar-A-Lago.
+The Trump Media and Technology Group was announced in a press release Friday and dated Palm Beach, the location of Trump’s home in Mar-a-Lago.

 TMTG, as it is also known, has announced a merger with Digital World Acquisition Corporation and will become a publicly traded company with an initial enterprise value of $ 875 million.